 Restructuring charges for the year ended December 31, 2015 totaled \$3.3 million, compared to \$2.8 million for the year ended December 31, 2014.
 The charges in 2015 consisted of \$2.8 million related to workforce reductions to better align our resources with market demand and \$0.5 million related to office exit costs primarily related to updated assumptions for the lease accrual of the Washington, D.C. space vacated in the fourth quarter of 2014.
-Of the \$3.3 million pretax charge, \$1.2 million related to our Huron Healthcare segment, \$1.1 million related to our All Other segment as we wound down our public sector consulting practice and our foreign consulting operations based in the Middle East, and \$1.0 million related to our corporate operations.
+Of the \$3.3 million pretax charge, \$1.2 million related to our Healthcare segment, \$1.1 million related to our All Other segment as we wound down our public sector consulting practice and our foreign consulting operations based in the Middle East, and \$1.0 million related to our corporate operations.
 The \$2.8 million charge in 2014 related to the consolidation of office spaces in Washington, D.C., Chicago, and New York, and the closure of our office in San Diego.
 The \$2.8 million charge for office space reductions primarily includes \$1.8 million related to the accrual of our remaining lease obligations at vacated spaces, net of estimated sublease income, and \$0.9 million related to accelerated depreciation of assets disposed of as a result of the exit of space.
 The vacated locations in Chicago and New York were acquired as part of business acquisitions during 2013 and 2014.
 The \$2.8 million total charge in 2014 related to our corporate operations.
 See Note 10 "Restructuring Charges" within the notes to our consolidated financial statements for further discussion of our restructuring expenses.

 Litigation and other gains totaled \$9.5 million for the year ended December 31, 2015, compared to \$0.6 million during the year ended December 31, 2014.
 The gain of \$9.5 million in 2015 consisted of a \$9.2 million net gain from litigation settlements and a \$0.3 million remeasurement gain related to a decrease in the fair value of a contingent consideration liability incurred in connection with a business acquisition that was completed in the fourth quarter of 2014.
 During the fourth quarter of 2015, we settled two lawsuits brought by Huron, resulting in a gain of \$10.0 million being recorded.
 We collected the \$10.0 million in January 2016.
-During the second quarter of 2015, we recorded a net litigation accrual of \$0.8 million related to the Physiotherapy Associates matter, which is discussed in more detail in Note 17 "Commitments, Contingencies and Guarantees" within the notes to the consolidated financial statements.
-During the year ended December 31, 2014, we recorded remeasurement gains totaling \$0.6 million related to a decrease in the fair value of a contingent consideration liability incurred in connection with another business acquisition that was completed in the first guarter of 2014.
+During the second quarter of 2015, we recorded a net litigation accrual of \$0.8 million related to the settlement of a legal claim.
+During the year ended December 31, 2014, we recorded remeasurement gains totaling \$0.6 million related to a decrease in the fair value of a contingent consideration liability incurred in connection with another business acquisition that was completed in the first quarter of 2014.